vineetpanwar/FullStackGraphQLv2/README.md

 ## Solutions
 The solution branch has the completed course fo reference.
 There is no one way to finish this course.
 `git checkout solution`

+### Client Side GQL
+To see client side specific changes with apollo client , `git checkout builtclient`